miiieagle/alx-system_engineering-devops/0x00-shell_basics/README.md

-the 8-firstdelete script indicates betty delete from tmp/my_first_directory the 9-firstdirdeletion script shows deletion of my_first_directory the 10-back script display change from working directory to previous directory
+the 8-firstdelete script indicates betty delete from tmp/my_first_directory the 9-firstdirdeletion script shows deletion of my_first_directory the 10-back script display change from working directory to previous directory the 11-lists scrpt shows list of all the files in the current directory and parent of the working directory